 Once mixed with milk and/or yogurt, the overnight muesli will last up to 4 days.

-- 2 C rolled oats (gluten free if needed)
+- 2 cups rolled oats (gluten free if needed)

-- 4 C Plant-based milk or yogurt of choice (amount varies based on preference)
+- 4 cups soy milk or yogurt (of your choice, amount varies based on preference)

 Mix and Toast Muesli